GitHubEmploy/BasicWebsiteExample/README.md

 # Basic-Website
 Create your very first website using HTML5, CSS

-Simply open index.html in drowser to view example.
+Simply open index.html in the browser to view example.

 You can also view it at https://githubemploy.github.io/BasicWebsiteExample/